le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

  end
 {% endhighlight %}

-And check foodcritic and tests:
+And I will check foodcritic and tests:

 {% highlight bash %}
 $ foodcritic .